UV Disinfection Technology

-UV-C light is weak at the Earth's surface as the ozone layer of the atmosphere blocks it.
+UV-C light is weak at the Earth's surface as the ozone layer of the atmosphere blocks most of it.
 The absorption length of UV-C radiation in human skin is extremely short so that almost no UV-C radiation can reach the living cells in the skin; all the absorption occurs in the dead cell layers.
-However, the HoldSafe unit does not emit any UV light externally and poses ZERO risk to the public.

-UV-C light has a short wavelength of 100-280 nm and is germicidal.
+UV-C light has a short wavelength and is germicidal.
+The germicidal range of UV-C is within the 100-280nm wavelengths, with the peak wavelength for germicidal activity being 265 nm*.
 It deactivates the DNA of bacteria, viruses and other pathogens and thus destroys their ability to multiply and cause disease.

 The UV process is a physical process as opposed to a chemical process.
 This is important, because it allows UV to kill bacteria and other microorganisms without creating what is known as disinfection by-products (like trihalomethanes, called THMs for short, which are proven to be carcinogenic).

 How UV-C Eliminates Pathogenic Spread